Secondary Geography Quality Mark

 The GA is a partner in the Global Learning Programme

 Schools can take advantage of the support on offer through the GLP to develop their expertise in curriculum - making; using geography to fuel pupil achievement.
-Schools wanting to further develop Global Learning can follow the Quality Mark ‘Next Steps’
+Schools wanting to further develop Global Learning can follow the Quality Mark ‘Next Steps’ to join the GLP in England as a Partner School, or provide evidence of good practice and impact to become a GLP Expert Centre.
+QM accreditation could also lead to recognition for teachers as GLP Lead Practitioners.

 All GA members have free access to a comprehensive set of documents on our SGQM VLE including the SGQM assessment criteria and exemplar materials to help you audit the quality of geography in your school and work towards a higher standard.
-Access is available upon request from firstname.lastname@example.org.
+Access is available upon request from [email protected].

 Your school can then choose to apply for the official SGQM award which recognises quality and progress in geography leadership, curriculum development, learning and teaching.